fabrix-app/regexdot/README.md

 #### str
 Type: `String`

-The route/pathing string to convert.
+The path string to convert.

 > **Note:** It does not matter if your `str` begins with a `/` &mdash; it will be added if missing.